Postgraduate offer-holders: yet to meet conditions

 Next steps

-Your College membership will only be fully activated once you have completed all the elements of the application process, met the offer conditions you have been set by the the University, and arrived in Cambridge, but completing this as early as possible enables us to add you to our communications for new students and begin making arrangements for your accommodation and other support.
+Your College membership will only be fully active once you have met the offer conditions you have been set by the the University.
+Completing this as early as possible enables us to add you to our communications for new students and begin making arrangements for your accommodation and other support.

-If you are unsure at this stage, you can submit the membership form with the information you do have, and update it later.
-If it transpires that you are ultimately unable to commence your degree in Cambridge for any reason, please do let us know – while we hope this won’t happen, and we will help and advise if we can, we understand that it is sometimes necessary to withdraw and we will help make arrangements.
+If you are unsure at this stage, you can submit the membership form with the information you do have and update it later.
+If you are ultimately unable to commence your degree in Cambridge, please let us know as soon as possible.
+While we hope this won’t happen, and we will help and advise if we can, we understand that it is sometimes necessary to withdraw and we will help make arrangements.

-You should continue working to complete all the academic and non-academic conditions of your offer from the University, including completing any processes or assessments they may require and uploading any required documentation.
+You should continue working towards completing all of the academic and non-academic conditions of your offer from the University, including completing any assessments they may require and uploading any required documentation.

 At Cambridge, the application process progresses on two parallel tracks: the central University process and the College process.
-Please contact the University’s Postgraduate Admissions Office (PAO) in the first instance for any queries about your application for study, and contact the College if you have any questions about joining the College and coming to Cambridge, or about anything PAO have been unable to help with.
+Please contact the University’s Postgraduate Admissions Office (PAO) in the first instance for any queries about your application for study.
+Please contact the College if you have any questions about joining the College and coming to Cambridge.

 Accommodation